NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationArray/Array_Tutorial.rst

    module load R_packages/4.0.0
    module load RStudio

-Start the analysis by initiating *rstudio*...
+Start the analysis by initiating *RStudio*...
+This might take a few seconds and a :code:`libGL error` can be shown before loading the RStudio graphical interface.

 .. code-block:: bash